leanix/vsm-sbom-booster/README.md

 #### [Discovery API data](https://docs-vsm.leanix.net/reference/discovery_service)

-`SOURCE_TYPE` (optional): this will the source system from where you're scanning.
+`SOURCE_TYPE` (optional): This will the source system from where you're scanning.
 This is used in the mapping inbox to understand where discovered data originated from.
 Default: `vsm-sbom-booster`

-`SOURCE_INSTANCE`(optional): individual instance within the source system e.g. prod or org entity within the source system.
+`SOURCE_INSTANCE`(optional): Individual instance within the source system e.g. prod or org entity within the source system.
 This is used in the mapping inbox to understand where discovered data originated from.
 Default: GitHub Org or GitLab Group + Sub Groups

 #### GIT